Skip to content

 One coding agent should read one wiki folder while it worksRun llmwiki-serve and connect the agent directly.

-Several wiki folders must be searched togetherRun one llmwiki-serve per folder and connect them through llmwiki-agent-bridge.
+Several wiki folders must be searched togetherRun one llmwiki-serve per folder and connect them through npx llmwiki-agent-bridge@latest; inspect registered sources with sources --probe --json.

-A service should gather evidence and call a model runtime for a cited answerUse llmwiki-agent-bridge in delegated-runtime or hybrid mode.
+A service should gather evidence and call a model runtime for a cited answerUse npx llmwiki-agent-bridge@latest in delegated-runtime or hybrid mode.

-A human needs to test setup, inspect evidence, or debug tracesOpen llmwiki-chat as the browser workbench.
+A human needs to test setup, inspect evidence, or debug tracesHost the static llmwiki-chat@0.1.6 artifact as the browser workbench.

 You only need package status, release support, or protocol detailsRead Release Status, Protocols, and API Reference.